Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: From Deterministic to Stochastic Systems

-In Lemma \ref{lemma5}, we show that the distance between the original dynamical system and the fixed point of the reference dynamical system can be bounded.
-The coefficient $\lambda_1$ is always less than 1, then as the time instant approaches infinity, the upper bound of the expected distance between the two is related to the first absolute moment of the log-likelihood ratio of the observational model and the contraction coefficient $\lambda_1$.
-In other words, when the observation noise decreases, the stochastic dynamical system corresponding to the $\alpha\beta$-HMM \eqref{originial_dynamics} approaches the fixed point of the reference dynamical system.
+Lemma \ref{lemma5} shows that the expected distance between the original dynamical system and the fixed point of the reference dynamical system can be bounded.
+The coefficient $\lambda_1\le 1$, then as the time instant approaches infinity, the upper bound of the expected distance between the two is related to the first absolute moment of the log-likelihood ratio of the observational model and the contraction coefficient $\lambda_1$.
+In other words, when the observation noise decreases, the stochastic dynamical system corresponding to the $\alpha\beta$-HMM \eqref{stochastic} approaches the fixed point of the reference dynamical system.

-To evaluate the learning performance of $\alpha\beta$-HMM, we introduce an important metric: the \textit{instantaneous error probability}:
+To evaluate the learning performance of $\alpha\beta$-HMM, we introduce the \textbf{instantaneous error probability}:

-From this definition, it is clear that the instantaneous error probability quantifies the probability of failing to correctly identify the underlying true state at a given time $i$ during the online filtering process.
+The instantaneous error probability quantifies the probability of failing to correctly identify the underlying true state at a given time $i$ during the online filtering process.
 We will then provide an estimate of this metric in the steady-state scenario for the proposed $\alpha\beta$-HMM algorithm.

 \begin{theorem} When $0<\alpha < 1/M$, $\beta>0$, and the underlying true state remains constant, i.e. $\theta_i^{\star}= \theta_0$ for all $i=1,2,\ldots$, the instantaneous error probability for the $\alpha\beta$-HMM algorithm \eqref{alpha_hmm} satisfies: